on all orders over $100

-They famously travelled to the British Isles and Northern France to raid and settle, along with being the first Europeans to settle in Iceland and Greenland and even travelled as far a field as North America and the Middle East.
+They famously travelled to the British Isles and Northern France to raid and settle, along with being the first Europeans to settle in Iceland, Greenland and even travelled as far a field as North America and the Middle East.
 Their culture was based around international trade, travelling to new lands and the raiding and pillaging that they have become so famous for, all of which required them to have a mastery of the seas.

 The Scandinavian people prior to the Viking Age had already been building ships for centuries, however most of these were simple rowing boats, which was one of the more common methods in ancient times.
 Once they began incorporating sails on their vessels this changed their culture completely and the Viking Age began soon after.
 With these new ships they could now sail further afield, allowing them to transport large numbers of warriors and conduct raids on the eastern coast of the British isles and the northern coast of France.
 The ships played such a crucial part in Norse culture in the Viking Age that without them it might never have had such a profound impact on medieval Europe.

 Viking Age ships were often known as 'longships' due to their design and characteristically long hull.
-At their largest some of these ships could carry up to sixty warriors, however smaller ships were much more common due to the fact they were fast and more effective at delivering surprise attacks during raids.
+At their largest some of these ships could carry up to eighty warriors, however smaller ships were much more common due to the fact they were fast and more effective at delivering surprise attacks during raids.

 The ships were able to sail fast when the wind was on their side, however when the wind was against them they could still progress, just at a much slower pace.
 It is though that they would resort to the more traditional method of rowing at times such as these.